darrenaddy/1/content/Machine/Template_Stair_Router/index.md

 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Triad's Template Stair Router (TSR) was designed so an operator can load two 2"x12" stringers, set up the adjustable rise, run and nose clearance quickly, and start routing.
+The router pair cuts the top or bottom stringer only, OR both stringers simultaneously with the template guided stair profiles.
+Triad's TSR can accommodate standard profiles, no riser profiles, and split stringer configurations.
+There is mechanically aided material indexing, quick changing templates and composite followers, makes the TSR a versatile yet economical machine for any professional stair shop.

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: 120 VAC, 40 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: 3 CFM, 100 PSI, ½" dedicated line

-- Size: 36' L x 15'10" W
+- Size:  7'W x 7'L x 6'H

-- Weight: 2700 lbs.
+- Weight: 1200 lbs.

 - `Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+- Tread: 7" run x 5-1/2"" rise to 12-1/2"" run x 9" rise

+- Tread Thickness: 1" to 1-3/4"

+- Nose Extension: 0" or 1/2" to 2"

+- Stringer Material: 3/4" x 10", 3/4" x 12", 2"x10" and 2"x12"

+- Bit Size: 1/2" to 1" Diameter Straight Flute Right Hand Standard

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.